polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 Because you can only send funds from your own accounts, the "from" field will be a dropdown.
 The receiver of our funds can be any valid address though.

 In this component, we don't need to fetch any data from the `api`, so there is no hook, however, we will use the `api` to do the transfer.
-Just like for `Balances` we will pass the `api` and `keyring` through the props.
+Just like for `Balances` we will pass the `api` and `keyring` to the props.
 We will have only one state variable, an object containing the form information to be submitted as we click the *Send* button.
 To generate the options from the dropdown of our accounts `keyringOptions`, we will simply iterate from the `keyring.getPairs()`.

 ```js